General questions

 - How are the particular carbon prices linked to a given carbon budget?
 Is it related to what the price has to be in order for alternative energy sources to be viable?

-Yes, that’s a viable interpretation.
-The temporal trajectory of carbon prices is iteratively adjusted up or downwards until the defined temperature target/ carbon budget is fulfilled.
+Yes, that is a viable interpretation.
+The temporal trajectory of carbon prices is iteratively adjusted up or downwards until the defined temperature target/carbon budget is fulfilled.

 - When carbon price is assumed to increase under a scenario, that should act as a (tax) wedge between demand and supply; the path for the oil price is reflective of the (gross) price from the consumer perspective or the (net) one from the producers’ angle?

-The oil supply is modeled via supply-cost curves, and without explicit representation of the exploration infrastructure.
-This is a simplifying assumption for the modeling, but does not suggest that oil prices will indeed rise in such scenarios.
+The oil supply is modelled via supply-cost curves, and without explicit representation of the exploration infrastructure.
+This is a simplifying assumption for the modelling, but does not suggest that oil prices will indeed rise in such scenarios.
 A more detailed analysis of the oil sector is therefore a useful complement to the use of NGFS scenarios (using the scenario demand information).

 Oil prices are reflective of the gross price paid by consumers.
 The price at the second energy level (i.e. Price|Secondary Energy|Oil) includes the costs of extraction, transport and transformation as well as the carbon tax.
 The price at the final energy level (i.e. Price|Final Energy|Transportation|Liquids) includes additional transport and distribution costs and other taxes and subsidies.